asmina5555/CertiCrypt/README.md

 Implementing automated testing

-Pull requests and suggestions are greatly appreciated.
+Pull requests and suggestions are appreciated.

 Attribution